 BYU offers two premium traveler’s insurance plans through GeoBlue to help protect BYU students and BYU employees while traveling abroad.
-These premium GeoBlue international insurance plans include 100% coverage of up to $250,000 for medical care and medical evacuation, and $100,000 of security, natural disaster, and political unrest evacuation coverage.
+These premium GeoBlue international insurance plans include 100% coverage of up to $250,000 for medical care and medical evacuation, the cost of most prescription medications, and $100,000 of security, natural disaster, and political unrest evacuation coverage.
 There is no deductible.

 Full-time BYU Employees

 This GeoBlue "Corporate Traveler" insurance plan is only for full-time BYU employees (Faculty, Admin & Staff) who are going abroad on BYU business (research, conferences, work-related projects, etc.) without students - BYU students are not eligible for enrollment in this plan.

 - You must be a full time BYU employee under age 70 to qualify for coverage under this plan.

 You must have primary insurance coverage, such as DMBA, while you are abroad in order to qualify for this Corporate Traveler's plan.

 - If your primary insurance is through DMBA and you are leaving the DMBA coverage area for 90 days or more, contact the the BYU Benefits Office and review the BYU Benefits Services Out-Of-Area Coverage document.

 - The Corporate Traveler plan is only for international travel less than 180 days per trip.